imalexianne/Request/README.md

 To get more help on the Angular CLI use ng help or go check out the Angular CLI README.

-##Link to live site on Github Pages
+## Link to live site on Github Pages
 https://github.com/imalexianne/Request

-##copyright and license information
+##Copyright and license information
 This project is licensed under the MIT License